ajitagupta/motivationforeverybody/README.md

 To accomplish anything worthwhile, and especially to achieve a goal others say is impossible, you have to work your ass off.
 There are no shortcuts.
 The only way is the hard way.

+The key is to set a goal, use it as a target that helps you create a plan for achieving it . . . and then do your best to forget all about that goal.
+As I learned
+from James Clear, a leading thinker on the subject, the best use of a goal is to inform the process you will follow to achieve it.
+What’s the difference between a goal and a process?

+* If you’re a manager, your goal is to develop your employees.
+Your process is how you identify areas for improvement, create implementation plans, follow through on training and coaching and feedback.
+Your process is what you do to make your goal happen.
+* If you’re a teacher, your goal is to help your students reach their potential.
+Your process is how you craft your lectures, create slides and ancillary materials, find ways to motivate individual students.
+Your process is what you do to make your goal happen.
+* If you’re a parent, your goal is to raise healthy, happy kids.
+Your process is how you build your children’s self-confidence and self-esteem, nurture their dreams, instill important values.
+Your process is what you do to make your goal happen.

+Everyone has goals.
+The people who actually achieve their goals create routines.
+They build systems.
+They consistently take the steps that, in time, will ensure they reach their ultimate goal.They don’t wish.
+They don’t hope.
+They just do what their plan says, consistently and without fail.
+They forget the goal and focus solely on the process.

+Forgetting Your Goal Unleashes the Power of Feedback.
+If your process is one designed to get you where you eventually want to go, all you have to do is work your process—and sticking with your process is so much easier when you create that self-reinforcing feedback loop of Success → Motivation → More Success → More Motivation → More Success.